laymonage/slides-student-maintainer/slides.md

 But hey, we made it!

-Raise your hands if you've used `JSONField`.
+Raise your hands if you use Django and you use `JSONField`.
 Thanks, glad you find it useful!
 -->

 ---